If you were trying to find the best platform for your teaching business then you are at the right place!

 Thinkific is navy blue and orange — a bright complementary combination.
 It is very smart, since bright orange on the blue accents important information, working well with the user’s attention.
 The drag&drop based builder is quite convenient for building your platform, too.
 Thinkific does not have a mobile application, which is a downside.

 Teachable does have an app, and it is generally designed well.
 It is built around different shades of green — a calming color that associates with nature and productivity.
 It is too very minimalistic.
-Teachable has many a template for your own course design, so you can adjust your own website as you wish.
+Teachable has many templates for your own course design, so you can adjust your own website as you wish.

 All three platforms present very flexible website editors.
 You can customize the font (size, color, type), add pictures, change the colors, and rearrange elements however you want.
 It is a bit more complicated on Thinkific, but others are quite simple.
 It is worthy to note that Teachable allows you to change the code too.